WebAssembly/tool-conventions/EHScheme.md

 [proposed](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md)
 and is currently being implemented in V8 JavaScript engine.

-Here we propose a new exception handling scheme for WebAssembly for toolchain side to generate compatible wasm binary files to match the aforementioned [WebAssembly exception handling proposal](https://github.com/WebAssembly/excption-handling/blob/master/proposals/Exceptions.md).
+Here we propose a new exception handling scheme for WebAssembly for the toolchain side to generate compatible wasm binary files to support the aforementioned [WebAssembly exception handling proposal](https://github.com/WebAssembly/excption-handling/blob/master/proposals/Exceptions.md).
 This document assumes you have general knowledge about Itanium C++ ABI based exception handling.